InceptionCyberSecurity/Hyperion3/README.md

 we.sh - Windows exploit suggester. <br/>
 back.sh - tests for ShellShock and HeartBleed issues as well as testing VNC and CITRX setups for backdoors/malware. <br/>

+# Run All
+runall.sh - customise what scripts you wany by running this single command line input. <br/>

 # Firewall
 firewall.sh - firewall fingerprinting and WAF detection using nmap and WAFWoof. <br/>
 fw1.sh - firewall bypass test and firewall rules detection using nmap. <br/>